 By Rick Steves

-People who are not of European descent might be concerned about how they'll be treated abroad.
-In short, does it matter that you look different from most Europeans?
+People who are not of European descent may wonder how they'll be treated abroad.
 I've collected the following advice from a wide range of people of color who have lived or traveled extensively in Europe.
 By and large, the travelers I heard from felt safe and comfortable in Europe.
 But they did report some issues.

 Will you encounter unfriendliness in your travels?
 Definitely — and racism may be behind some of it.
-But several travelers of color noted the importance of not always attributing grumpiness to racism — again, keep in mind the vast difference in cultural context.
-In the words of one traveler of color: "I think we're more likely to interpret bad behavior from non-Americans as being racist because of our history with white Americans.
-Often their impatience is just because we're American, and we're clueless about other people's cultures and practices."
+But several travelers of color noted the importance of not always attributing grumpiness to racism.
+One told me: "I think we're more likely to interpret bad behavior from non-Americans as being racist because of our history with white Americans.
+Often Europeans' impatience is just because we're American and we're clueless about other people's cultures."